CO₂NNECT 2026

 About CO₂NNECT:

-CO2NNECT is a flagship convening series of the Great Plains Institute (GPI), bringing together leaders across technology, energy, finance, and policy to shape the next era of carbon management and clean-firm power.
-Since launching in 2018, CO2NNECT has created trusted, solutions-oriented spaces where decision makers collaborate across sectors to accelerate the deployment of technologies that reduce emissions while ensuring reliable, affordable energy.
+CO₂NNECT is a flagship convening of the Great Plains Institute (GPI) that brings together leaders across technology, energy, and policy to advance pragmatic, market-based solutions for economy-wide decarbonization.
+Since 2018, CO₂NNECT has created trusted spaces where decision makers collaborate across sectors to accelerate clean, firm power and carbon management solutions that reduce emissions while strengthening reliability, affordability, and economic opportunity.

-Each CO2NNECT convening explores a regional lens on the rapidly evolving clean energy economy—connecting developers, policy makers, investors, nonprofit organizations, labor leaders, and community partners to align priorities and enable near-term project deployment.
+Each event explores the latest and most pressing topics shaping the clean energy economy through a regional lens—connecting technology developers, regulators, utilities, investors, nonprofit organizations, and labor and community partners to align priorities and advance near-term project deployment.

 Following the success of CO₂NNECT 2025 in Austin, Texas, the 2026 convening will turn to the Midwest under the theme: